-- 1) Accessory structures in the Willamette Historic District are subject to the setback requirements of CDC 25.070(C)(1) through (4); - 2) Accessory structures on historic landmark properties must meet the setback requirements of the underlying zone and Chapter 34 CDC; - 3) Detached accessory structures shall be in the rear yard; and - 4) Two-story accessory structures shall be at least 10 feet from the house; and onestory accessory structures shall be at least three feet from the house. - b.
+- 20. Lighting.
+Residential lighting shall be shielded to prevent glare and compatible with the architectural character of the building.
+Blinking, flashing, or moving lighting is not permitted. - B. Standards for accessory structures.
+The following standards apply to accessory structures on properties designated as historic resources in addition to the regulations in Chapter 34 CDC: - 1.
+All accessory structures. - a.
+Location. - 1) Accessory structures in the Willamette Historic District are subject to the setback requirements of CDC 25.070(C)(1) through (4); - 2) Accessory structures on historic landmark properties must meet the setback requirements of the underlying zone and Chapter 34 CDC; - 3) Detached accessory structures shall be in the rear yard; and - 4) Two-story accessory structures shall be at least 10 feet from the house; and onestory accessory structures shall be at least three feet from the house. - b.
 Height.
 Accessory structures in the Willamette Historic District are subject to CDC 25.070(C)(7).
 Accessory structures on historic landmark properties must meet the height requirements of the underlying zone and Chapter 34 CDC. - 2.
 Conversions and additions.
 Existing detached, unheated structures including, but not limited to, workshops and garages, may be converted into other allowable accessory uses under the following conditions: - a.
 The structure is located behind the house's front building line; - b.
 A structure in the front yard cannot be converted to a heated accessory structure; - c.
-A story may be added to an existing non-contributing garage or similar accessory structure; provided, that the final design meets the setback standards of this chapter for a two story accessory structure (see CDC 25.070(C)(1) through (4)) for the historic district, or the setbacks in Chapter 34 CDC for a historic landmark; and - d.
-The conversion of an existing structure is not required to meet the design standards in CDC 34.030, but it must conform to all applicable requirements of this chapter.
-(Ord. $1614 \S 6, 2013$)
+A story may be added to an existing non-contributing garage or similar accessory structure; provided, that the final design meets the setback standards of this chapter for a two story accessory structure (see CDC $\underline{25.070}(C)(1)$ through (4)) for the historic district, or the setbacks in Chapter $\underline{34}$ CDC for a historic landmark; and - d.
+The conversion of an existing structure is not required to meet the design standards in CDC $\frac{34.030}{6}$, but it must conform to all applicable requirements of this chapter.
+(Ord. $\frac{1614}{6}$, 2013)